R5 813 Find Cheap Flights from Amsterdam to South Africa

 The average price of all round-trip flights from Amsterdam to South Africa clicked on KAYAK for each day over the last 12 months.

-For Amsterdam to South Africa, Monday is the cheapest day to fly on average and Saturday is the most expensive.
-Flying from South Africa back to Amsterdam, the best deals are generally found on Monday, with Saturday being the most expensive.
+For Amsterdam to South Africa, Wednesday is the cheapest day to fly on average and Sunday is the most expensive.
+Flying from South Africa back to Amsterdam, the best deals are generally found on Wednesday, with Saturday being the most expensive.

 How far in advance should I book a flight from Amsterdam to South Africa?